Bill Black talks about 40 YEARS OF AC COMICS

 1st: What is planned for Femforce #150, and when does it come out?

 Bill: We must first get through Femforce #149.
 That will be released in May and features a plot that has Femforce nemesis, General Gordon, running for President.
-It guest stars Stormy Tempest, crime fighter from the future.
+It guest stars Stormy Tempest, a crime fighter from the future.
 No. 150 will come out later in the year, probably in August.
 It will be a jumbo-sized edition featuring an additional 40 pages.
 Mark Heike will write and edit this and he has many plot lines to wrap up.
-For many issues a continuing plot line has revolved around the finding of a mystical artifact so evil that to touch it is to die.
+For many issues, a continuing plotline has revolved around the finding of a mystical artifact so evil that to touch it is to die.
 Stardust touches it and is destroyed.
 Nightveil using her own mystic energies discovers microscopic hidden circuitry in the dagger artifact.
 She learns that this is a tool sent by the Old Dark Ones, omniscient beings currently trapped on a distant planet.
 For centuries the Old Dark Ones have tried to get free to devour all life on Earth.
 Now Nightveil decides it is time to take out this evil once and for all.
-She gathers the most powerful paranormals (The Shade, The Haunter, Synn, Firebeam and others) and they travel to the planet of evil for a cosmic showdown… and to avenge Stardust.
+She gathers the most powerful paranormals (The Shade, The Haunter, Synn, Firebeam, and others) and they travel to the planet of evil for a cosmic showdown… and to avenge Stardust.
 This is the big one!
-Actually this story line goes back to the story I did entitled “Blackjack” featured in Paragon’s Bizarre Thrills #1.
-Also I’m toying with writing a story entitled “The Mystery of the Scarlet Scorpion” in which the Paragon version of the Scorpion suddenly replaces the AC version.
+Actually, this storyline goes back to the story I did entitle “Blackjack” featured in Paragon’s Bizarre Thrills #1.
+Also, I’m toying with writing a story entitled “The Mystery of the Scarlet Scorpion” in which the Paragon version of the Scorpion suddenly replaces the AC version.
 Femforce members will, in turn, attempt to sort it all out.

 1st: Will there be more than one CGI issue?